 Grameenphone shares 5.5% of its revenue as 'revenue sharing' and 1.0% of its revenue as 'contribution to social obligation fund' with BTRC as per licensing conditions.
-Licensing conditions also require Grameenphone to pay annual spectrum fee and charges.
+Licensing conditions also require Grameenphone to pay quarterly spectrum charges.

 32 Other operating expenses/(income)